Engineering (Industrial Engineering) - Doctor of Philosophy

 Pass the qualifying examination: It is expected that students will take the qualifying examination within one year of their entering the Ph.D. program.
 Details regarding the examination may be obtained from the department office.
 If you do not pass the examination on your first attempt, you may be allowed, based on the recommendation of the faculty, to take the exam again the next time it is offered.
 If you do not pass the examination on your second attempt, you will be dropped from the Ph.D. program.

 Form your committee and prepare a research proposal: During this time, you are expected to be a full-time student.
 The Graduate School requires at least one academic year of residency as defined in the Graduate Catalog.
-You should take at least six credits of I E 600-level courses.
+You should take at least nine credits of IE 600-level courses.
 At this time, you should expect to file your Program of Study with the Graduate School.

-Conduct research, write the dissertation, and pass the final examination: During this time your advisor and committee guide your work.
-During this time, you are enrolled in I E 700 courses.
-Your program must include a minimum of 18 credits of I E 700 Doctoral Dissertation.
-There is a minimum time span of one year between the comprehensive examination and the final oral examination (e.g., the dissertation defense).
+Conduct research, write the dissertation, and pass the final examination: Throughout your doctoral program, your advisor and committee will oversee your progress.
+During this time, you will be enrolled in IE 700 courses.
+Your program must include a minimum of 15 credits of IE 700 Doctoral Dissertation.
+There is a minimum time span of one year between the comprehensive and final oral examinations (e.g., the dissertation defense).
 If more than five years have passed since you passed the comprehensive examination, you may be required to pass another comprehensive examination.

 Prefix Title Credits